 - H1) Standard blindfolded solving procedures are followed, as described in Article B (Blindfolded Solving).
-Additional regulations that supersede the corresponding procedures in Article B are described below. - H1a) Before an attempt, the competitor must submit to the organization team the number of puzzles (at least 2) they wish to attempt. - H1a1) A competitor is not permitted to change the number of puzzles after submitting their number to the organization team. - H1a2) A competitor may request to keep their submission private until all competitors have submitted their numbers.
-Once all competitors have reported their numbers, the information becomes public (e.g. a competitor may ask for the numbers of any other competitors before starting their attempt). - H1b) If a competitor is attempting fewer than 6 puzzles, they are allotted a time limit of 10 minutes times the number of puzzles in the attempt, else the time limit is 60 minutes. - H1b1) The competitor may signal the end of the attempt at any time.
-If and when the time limit is reached, the judge stops the attempt and the attempt is then scored; the time limit for the attempt counts as the original recorded time. - H1d) Time penalties for the puzzles of the attempt are cumulative. - H1e) Use of the Stackmat timer is optional for timekeeping.
+Additional regulations that supersede the corresponding procedures in Article B are described below. - H1a) Before an attempt, the competitor must submit to the organization team the number of puzzles (at least 2) they wish to attempt. - \ast H1a1) A competitor is not permitted to change the number of puzzles after submitting their number to the organization team.

+- H1a2) A competitor may request to keep their submission private until all competitors have submitted their numbers.
+Once all competitors have reported their numbers, the information becomes public (e.g. a competitor may ask for the numbers of any other competitors before starting their attempt). - H1a3) Before the attempt, the scrambled puzzles must be placed on the table in an arbitrary orientation while ensuring they remain completely covered.
+The puzzles should be arranged in shape as square as possible (e.g. 8 puzzles should be arranged in 2 rows with 3 puzzles and 1 row with 2 puzzles). - H1b) If a competitor is attempting fewer than 6 puzzles, they are allotted a time limit of 10 minutes times the number of puzzles in the attempt, else the time limit is 60 minutes. - H1b1) The competitor may signal the end of the attempt at any time.
+If and when the time limit is reached, the judge stops the attempt and the attempt is then scored; the time limit for the attempt counts as the original recorded time. - H1d) Time penalties for the puzzles of the attempt are cumulative.